Poor air quality can affect all areas of our lives, including our health, the buildings we live and work in, and our surrounding environment.

 - Think about car sharing - go shopping with neighbours or take a colleague to work or find out about joining a Car Share Club.

 Smoke Control Areas

-Locations of the smoke control areas within Carlisle are highlighted on our online mapping tool or on our smoke control map that you can find in the dowloads section.
-To view the areas on the map, place a tick in the 'Smoke Control Areas' category which is listed in the 'Environmental' section.
+Locations of the smoke control areas within Carlisle are highlighted on our Online Mapping Tool To view the areas on the map, place a tick in the 'Smoke Control Areas' category which is listed in the 'Environmental' section.

 In addition to the regularly used “smokeless fuels”, such as gas, electricity and anthracite, there are also appliances which are exempted by law such as ovens, wood burners and stoves.
 The exemption requirements of the appliance will list the fuels that you are allowed to burn, along with the size and moisture content of such fuels.
 DEFRA also list several other fuels which are considered smokeless.